Tax Planning Guide: 2026

 Business Sale Proceeds

-Gains from the sale of a Pennsylvania business are fully taxable at 3.07%.
-The treatment depends heavily on whether the transaction is structured as an asset sale or a stock sale — a distinction that can also affect how ordinary income components are calculated at both the federal and state level.
+Gains from the sale of a Pennsylvania business are fully taxable at 3.07 percent.
+The treatment depends heavily on whether the transaction is structured as an asset sale or a stock sale, a distinction that can also affect how ordinary income components are calculated at both the federal and state level.
 Pennsylvania also taxes gains on the sale of partnership interests and S-corporation shares.

 02